ppy/osu-wiki/news/2026/2026-04-11-osutaiko-world-cup-2026-quarterfinals-recap.md

 France won the roll and jumped straight into the popular osu! original pick of [Cansol - Jazz Invasion](https://osu.ppy.sh/beatmapsets/2530688#taiko/5593650) (NM6), showing their mechanics prowess by coming painfully close to **a team-wide full combo** on the tricky speedtech map.

 Malaysia picked [Azumalim - Jinrui Mina Senpai!
-(Mtell & Ange;art Hardcore Bootleg)](https://osu.ppy.sh/beatmapsets/1133749#taiko/2367712) (DT2), but a stellar performance from France, headed by ::{ flag=FR }:: [Ranshi](https://osu.ppy.sh/users/6680785)'s 99.5% FC, landed them a break point and a 3-1 lead!
+(Mtell & Ange;art Hardcore Bootleg)](https://osu.ppy.sh/beatmapsets/1133749#taiko/2367712) (DT2), but a stellar performance from France, headed by ::{ flag=FR }:: ::Ranshi::{ user-id=6680785 }'s 99.5% FC, landed them a break point and a 3-1 lead!
 France's pick of [Hyparpax - depth meter](https://osu.ppy.sh/beatmapsets/2530720#taiko/5593723) (FM3) saw all four players running the dangerous HDHR mod combo, and looked lost towards the end with Malaysia sitting on very high accuracy… then the ending streams commenced.

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>